Lane Change Intention Prediction of two distinct Populations using a Transformer: Conclusion

 \section{Conclusion}

-With this article we tried to understand if a transformer trained on a population could be used to predict maneuvers in a different population.
-Our results show that this is not always possible, but that by training on both population the transformer is able to achieve good performances on both.
+In the study presented in this article we tested the training a transformer on a population to use it to make prediction on a different one.
+Our results show that this is possible but with serious limitations and that on the other hand by training on both populations the transformer is able to achieve good performances on both.
 The results obtained on the German data were also significantly better than those obtained on the Chinese data, suggesting possibly that Chinese maneuvers are harder to predict or that different architectures work better with different populations.
 Future research should test these conclusions on a greater and more varied amount of data, which could give definitive answers to the issues that we found with our experiments.
 In addition, further investigations are needed to highlight if differences in the driving style or if differences in the scenarios are the cause of the lack in performances of the transformers trained on a population and tested on a different one.